Testing of Bars and Rods

 Fatigue tests on bars and rods under torsion load

 The behavior of round products under torsion is important in materials testing.
+For static testing, ZwickRoell supplies drives, which when used in combination with materials testing machines, can apply torque to the specimen and determine the corresponding material properties.
 It is also possible to superimpose multiple load axes and test the material according to its use.
+For fatigue testing under high torque alternating load, frequencies up to over 200 Hz can be achieved in using a vibrophore equipped with special test fixtures.
 Using resonance conditions means that the test is both quick and, due to extremely low power consumption, cost-effective.
-The advantages when testing with high-frequency pulsators (Vibrophore) are
+The advantages when testing with vibrophores include:

 - Customized fixtures and devices